Little Orpheus: Development and release

 The game was first shown in an Apple Arcade showcase at the Apple Event on 25 March 2019.
 The company's Twitter account posted a teaser with a cryptic message in the form of a telegram.
 Creative Europe had published the application of successful grants in August 2017, with a project "Little Orpheus" being awarded a maximum of grant €72 339 with 50% co-funding.

 Creative Director Dan Pinchbeck said the game's intent was described as applying the studio's "arthouse background to traditional genres moving forward" and with a world filled with ridiculous "Soviet space technology, Russian mythology, and ancient creatures", like a homage to Ray Harryhausen movies.

 The game was released on Apple Arcade on 12 June 2020.
 A new game plus mode was released on 9 October 2020.
 An update added episode 9 on 15 January 2021.
 The title was set to release on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on 1 March 2022 but was delayed due to its Soviet themes in light of the Russo-Ukrainian War.
 The game launched on 13 September 2022.

 Reception

 Critical reception

-Little Orpheus received "mixed or average" reviews according to review aggregator Metacritic.
+Little Orpheus received "mixed or average" reviews according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 34% of critics.

-Matt Gardner writing for Forbes gave the game a mixed review, praising its story but criticizing its gameplay: "Little Orpheus over-relies its strongest assets–great voice acting, an intriguing script, beautiful art, and engaging gameplay–and doesn’t hit these highs with its core gameplay."
-Nintendo Lifes Lowell Bell criticized the narration of the game: "there’s no narrative payoff here, no greater meaning or memorable conclusion that sticks with you".
+Matt Gardner writing for Forbes gave the game a mixed review, praising its story but criticizing its gameplay: "Little Orpheus over-relies its strongest assets–great voice acting, an intriguing script, beautiful art, and engaging gameplay–and doesn't hit these highs with its core gameplay."
+Nintendo Lifes Lowell Bell criticized the narration of the game: "there's no narrative payoff here, no greater meaning or memorable conclusion that sticks with you".